Understanding the steps for performing IVF (In Vitro Fertilization)

-In vitro fertilization (IVF) is not a complex procedure to understand.
-Broken down into its most basic parts, IVF has five main steps:
+IVF is not a complex process to understand.
+Broken down into its most basic parts, IVF has five main steps.

 Drugs to prevent Premature ovulation

 - Cetrotide and Ganirelix in IVF Cetrotide and Ganirelix are the primary medications that help prevent premature ovulation.